funkybob/django-sniplates/docs/tags.rst

 The name is composed of the alias specified in the `load_widgets` tag, and the name of the block in that template, joined with a ':'.

+You may use the `as` form of the tag to store the result of the block in the context variable you supply instead of rendering it in the template.

 The `form_field` tag